vwiela/Combined_Stochastic_Model1/README.md

 # Combined_Stochastic_Model

-Code complimenting the project and paper "Combined Stochastic Model for the Evaluation of Cancer Progression and Patient Trajectories".
+Code complimenting the project and paper "Combined Stochastic Model for the Evaluation of Cancer Progression and Patient Trajectories", preprint availabe on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.09.26.615161v1).

 The src folder contains all the following code used for model building, optimization and visualization of the results:
 - `Project.toml`and M̀anifest.toml` specifying the used packages in the Julia 1.10.4 environment.
-- A script `functionalities.jl` containing useful functions for visualization.
+- A script `functionalities.jl` containing useful functions for visualizationle
 - A script implementing the modified next reaction method algorithm used to simulate the combined process.
 - One script for each model considered in the simulation study of the paper containing the corresponding likelihood functions.
 - One script for running the multi-start optimization and one script per model for running the MCMC sampling.